-In 2021 PBHMD obtained its water from seven (7) deep groundwater wells and from Meridian Service Metropolitan District (MSMD) through an interconnection facility.
-PBHMD wells draw water from both the Arapahoe and the Laramie-Fox Hills aquifers at depths from 1800 to 2500 feet.
-MSMD obtains its water primarily from these same two aquifers.
+In 2023 PBHMD obtained its water from seven (10) deep groundwater wells and from Meridian Service Metropolitan District (MSMD) through an interconnection facility.
+PBHMD wells draw water from the Denver, Arapahoe and the Laramie-Fox Hills aquifers at depths from 1300 to 2500 feet.
+MSMD obtains its water primarily from these same aquifers.
 PBHMD operates and maintains its own water distribution and wastewater collection systems plus two (2) water tanks with a combined storage capacity of 1.5 million gallons.
-Production of a safe drinking water supply is accomplished through onsite disinfection (chlorination) at each well site within the District.
+Production of a safe drinking water supply is accomplished through a filtration and disinfection (chlorination) treatment facility.
+A small amount of production is disinfected at the well sites.
 The finished water obtained through the MSMD interconnect is monitored the same as a raw water source.

 All drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that the water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline (1-800-426-4791) or by visiting http://water.epa.gov/drink/contaminants.
+More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline (1-800-426-4791) or by visiting epa.gov/ground-water-and-drinking-water.